wp-plugins/cpm-gallery/readme.txt

 == Description ==

 Simple Gallery Plugin.
 Easy to use gallery plugin that lets you add gallery feature to your website.
-Supports 3 lightbox types and shortcodes to display your gallery images anywhere.
+Supports lightbox and shortcodes to display your gallery images anywhere.

 == Installation ==